oarabilekoore/viewkit-ui/README.md

 <br>

-> **innerscope** is a type-safe, high-performance framework with minimal overhead designed for building reactive applications, whilst being easy for non-frameworkers to adopt.
+> **viewkit-ui** is a type-safe, high-performance framework with minimal overhead designed for building reactive applications, whilst being easy for non-frameworkers to adopt.

 ## Installation